epistemex/canvas-to-tiff/README.md

 ﻿canvas-to-tiff
 ==============

-Converts a HTML5 canvas bitmap to a TIFF file (blob, data-uri, typed array) that can be saved on user's computer or transferred to a server.
+Converts a HTML5 canvas to a TIFF file (blob, data-uri, typed array).

-The TIFF file is standard compliant (baseline) and support RGB + alpha channel as well as compression at various compression levels, with option for byte-order (big-endian or little-endian).
+The TIFF file is standard baseline compliant and support RGB + alpha channel as well as compression at various compression levels, with option for byte-order (big-endian or little-endian) and DPI settings.

 Features
 --------

-- Fast and small!
+- Fast and small
-- All operations are asynchronous and non-blocking
+- Asynchronous and non-blocking
 - Supports alpha channel
-- Supports ZIP compression (default)
+- Supports ZIP compression (default but optional)
-- Can convert directly to ArrayBuffer
+- Convert directly to `ArrayBuffer`
-- Can convert directly to Blob
+- Convert directly to `Blob`
-- Can convert directly to Data-URI
+- Convert directly to Data-URI
-- Can save both in big-endian (default) or little-endian byte order.
+- Support both big-endian (default) and little-endian byte order
-- Arbitrary DPI for both X and Y directions can be set.
+- Can set arbitrary DPI for X and Y directions
 - Documented source incl.
-HTML version (see docs/ folder)
+HTML version (see `docs/` folder)
 - Works with all major browsers incl.
 IE
-- No dependencies
+- No dependencies (pako zlib port if compression is wanted, but isn't required.
+Included).

 Install
 -------

-**canvas-to-tiff** can be installed in various ways:

 - Bower: `bower install canvas-to-tiff`
 - Git using HTTPS: `git clone https://github.com/epistemex/canvas-to-tiff.git`